BradsW90/readme-generator/README.md

   Below are my guidelines on how you can contribute to my project

-  If you would like to contribute to the project please fork the repo and then create a pull request
+  If you would like to contribute to the project please fork the repo and the create a pull request

   ## Tests